 When you run a query against a database server, it returns a response to the client.
 There are three types of server response to an SQL query:

-Tabular data is displayed in the data editor.
+Tabular data is displayed in a data editor.
 Status messages and errors are logged to Output window.
 Errors are not only logged to Output window they are also shown in Error List window.

 Following image represents general view of Output window.